symmetric monoidal (∞,1)-category of spectra

 to to get , and passing the smallest intermediate subfield? between and that contains the designated roots of (often writing for by abuse of language).

 This is enough to force to be cyclic.
 Indeed, write .
-Since is the least common multiple of the orders of elements, there is (for each ) an element whose order is divisible by , and some power of that element will have order exactly .
+Since is the least common multiple of the orders of elements, the exponent is the maximum multiplicity of occurring in orders of elements; any element realizing this maximum will have order divisible by , and some power of that element will have order exactly .
 Then will have order by the following lemma and induction, so that powers of exhaust all elements of , i.e., generates as desired.

 If are relatively prime and has order and has order in an abelian group, then has order .